cBioPortal/datahub/public/gbm_cptac_2021/README.md

 _miRNA_

 - miRNA expression in TPM was read from the table S2, sheet `mirna_mature_tpm`.
-- As for mutation data, the coordinates were transformed from hg38 to hg19.
-- Transformed as generic assay.
+- Transformed as expression data.
-- ENTITY_STABLE_ID was the unique_id + miRNA name.
-- Other added columns were NAME (name), DESCRIPTION (start_end positions) and GENE_SYMBOL (unique_id) of the mutation sites.
+- The z-scores were calculated using all diploid samples as the reference population.
+  For the computation, the zeroes were excluded, and the values were log-transformed.

 **Protein data**

 - The log2 normalized values were directly inferred from the table S2, sheet `proteome_normalized`.
   The z-scores were calculated using all diploid samples as the reference population.

+**Somatic CNV segment data**

+- The log2 normalized values were directly inferred from the table S2, sheet `somatic_cnv_segment`.
+- The original coordinates (in `GRCh38`) were transformed to `GRCh37` (hg19) using the same method as for mutation data.

 **Other assays**